Ctrl-X/Siribro/README.md

 ## Intro
-Siribro is a dialog based bot that can adapt his flow based on the answers of the user.
+Siribro is a dialog based bot that can adapt his behavior based on the answers of the user.
 You can build a very complex dialog flow to handle many scenario or just play with a simple introduction dialog.
 You can run Siribro for any project even those without a server side code (like an moblie hybrid app).